 John is a contributor to WBUR’s Cognoscenti opinion page and provides occasional radio commentary on American politics for WBUR and NPR.
 His television appearances include CNBC Asia, TV Globo, and CBS All Access’s Tooning Out the News (pilot).

 In the community, John is a member of the Massachusetts State Advisory Committee to the United States Commission on Civil Rights.
-He served on Massachusetts Governor Charlie Baker’s ‘Better Government’ Transition Team, and was appointed to the Massachusetts State Ballot Law Commission by former Governor Deval Patrick.
-He is a member of the advisory board of the Pegasus Institute, a millennial-led, state-based think tank in Louisville.
+He served on Massachusetts Governor Charlie Baker’s Better Government Transition Team, and was appointed to the Massachusetts State Ballot Law Commission by former Governor Deval Patrick.
+John is a member of the advisory board of the Pegasus Institute, a millennial-led, state-based think tank in Louisville.

 He is on the Board of Overseers of the Rutgers University Foundation and on the Advisory Council to the Dean of the Rutgers School of Arts and Sciences.
-John is also a member of the Advisory Board to the Initiative on Human Trafficking and Modern Slavery at Babson College.

 John practiced corporate law in Manhattan, focusing on venture capital and mergers and acquisitions.
 He was legal counsel to the Governor of New Jersey, where he supervised the process for evaluating judicial nominees and advised on issues involving health and human services.
 John served as a judicial law clerk on the New Jersey Supreme Court.

 John received a JD from NYU School of Law, where he was on Annual Survey of American Law.
 He earned an MPA from the Princeton School of Public and International Affairs.
 John received a BA from Rutgers University, where he was Phi Beta Kappa.